bOti234/roguelike-game-with-pygame-library/README.md

 -Cleaning up the code by removing any unnececary lines and making it more efficient.

 -Adding an arrow that points towards the nearest weaponkit.

+-Adding a piercing attribute to bullets.
+A bullet can pass through a number of enemies equal to the bullets piercing attribute.

 -Implementing that a maximum of 5 weapons can be equipped by the player.